projectacrn/acrn-hypervisor/doc/tutorials/enable_s5.rst

          # systemctl enable life_mngr.service
          # reboot

 #.
-For the WaaG VM, run the life-cycle manager deamon:
+For the WaaG VM, run the life-cycle manager daemon:

    a) Build the ``life_mngr_win.exe`` application::